yehyehyeh/ectagwebsite/content/authors/verhaaklab/_index.md

 superuser: true

 # Role/position
-role:
+role: The Jackson Laboratory for Genomic Medicine

 # Organizations/Affiliations
 organizations:
-- name: The Jackson Laboratory for Genomic Medicine
+- name: Verhaak Lab website
   url: "https://verhaaklab.com/"

 # Link to a PDF of your resume/CV from the About widget.